jamesr1775/gamer-gifts-elixir/Testing.md

-# Esports Epics Testing
+# Gaming Gifts Elixir Testing
-The deployed version of the Sorting Visualiser can be found at [Esports Epics](https://esports-epics.herokuapp.com/).
+The deployed version of the Sorting Visualiser can be found at [Gaming Gifts Elixir](https://gaming-gifts-elixir.herokuapp.com/).

-The source code for the project can be viewed at [github](https://github.com/jamesr1775/esports-epics).
+The source code for the project can be viewed at [github](https://github.com/jamesr1775/gamer-gifts-elixir/).

 ## Table of Contents